WoodyRuiz/WoodyRuiz/index.md

 # Experience
 * * *
 ## Ultimate Software Network Operations Center Engineer 10/2019 - Present
-   *  Proactive monitoring of production and development systems with a sense of urgency when issues arise: environment consists of several thousand production systems and nodes.
-   *  Issue-driven communication to ensure active engagement by escalation staff and timely and effective updates to management.
+   *  Utilizing various monitoring tools (Squared Up, Smart Bear’s Alertsite and IPHost) for production/test/demo environments to generate tickets to Jira when a threshold/anomaly is detected.
+   *  Filter through the various queues on Jira to determine when a real issue is occurring to begin proactive/reactive remediation or escalation to proper teams.
+   *  Properly engaging necessary resources dependent on escalation procedures based on issue/ticket severity.
+   *  Using Everbridge to efficiently send out communications to clients and management within SLA time restraints.
    *  Build reports and perform trend analysis of system and application events.
-   *  Provide customer support and escalation for our client base.
    *  Perform post-change product functionality testing.
-   *  Troubleshoot application and infrastructure related incidents.
+   *  Troubleshoot application and infrastructure related incidents
-   *  Execute planned changes.
    *  Execute automated tasks via scripting: including remediation and testing.
-   *  Problem analysis and remediation.
+   *  Prepare for planned changes.

 ## Addigy IT Automation Support Engineer   06/2019 - 10/2019
    *  Facilitated remote automation management of Apple devices for various companies via